Victor Schœlcher: Abolitionism

-In 1828, Schœlcher was sent by his father on an eighteen months-long trip in America, as a business representative of the family's enterprise.
+In 1828, Schœlcher was sent by his father on an eighteen months-long trip in America, as a representative of the family's porcelain enterprise.
 While in the continent he visited Mexico, Cuba, and the southern United States.
 During this trip he learned much about slavery and began his career as an abolitionist writer, and returning to France in 1830 he published his first writing in the Revue de Paris, an article titled Des noirs ("Of the blacks"), in which he proposed a gradual abolition of slavery.
-Schœlcher inherited the family business on his father's death in 1832, but sold it on order to dedicate himself to his abolitionist work.
+Schœlcher inherited the family business on his father's death in 1832, but sold it on in order to dedicate himself to his abolitionism.
 In the following years he traveled through Europe, and in 1840 went to the West Indies to further study slavery and the results of its abolition in the British colonies.
 Next he went to Egypt, Greece and Turkey, where he studied Muslim slavery, and finally to West Africa, traveling through Senegal and Gambia between September 1847 and January 1848.

-With the knowledge on slavery acquired in his travels, Schœlcher became an advocate for the immediate emancipation of slaves, no longer supporting a gradual process.
-He published this ideas in Des colonies françaises: Abolition immédiate de l'esclavage ("Of the French colonies: Immediate abolition of slavery") in 1842, following his return from the West Indies.
+With the knowledge on slavery acquired in his travels—including that plantation owners did not educate the people they enslaved—Schœlcher became an advocate for the immediate emancipation of slaves, no longer supporting a gradual process.
+He published these ideas in Des colonies françaises: Abolition immédiate de l'esclavage ("Of the French colonies: Immediate abolition of slavery") in 1842, following his return from the West Indies.
 He was a member of the Société française pour l'abolition de l'esclavage ("French Society for the Abolition of Slavery") founded in 1834, modeled after contemporary British abolitionist societies.
 After the early 1830s he was also a republican activist in France, and was one of the founders of the progressive newspaper La Réforme in 1843, to which he was a regular contributor.